igormiktor/CARRTv2/notes/CARRT_Navigation_Notes.md

 computations because all measurement data is in 3-D local coordinates but must ultimately be converted to the 2-D global (N,W) coordinate system.
-It isn't immediately obvious how to get to the global coordinate system from the accelerometer, magnetometer, and gryoscope measurments which are reported  as 3-D vectors in local coordinates.
+It isn't immediately obvious how to get to the global coordinate system from the accelerometer, magnetometer, and gyroscope measurements which are reported  as 3-D vectors in local coordinates.
 The key to converting from local to global coordinates is the observation that the cross product of the magnetometer and the accelerometer output vectors gives an East vector expressed in local coordinates.
 The magnetometer output is a North